 - Glue the rolls of construction paper onto the wreath.

-- If you don't know how to make paper snowflakes,
+- check here if you don't know how to make paper snowflakes

 - Hang on the wall.